sinistersnare/sinistersnare.github.io/content/post/07-continuations-as-returns.md

 ```

 In the `main` function, we are given a value that we named `exit` instead of `return`.
 Of course, these are variables so we can call them whatever
-they want.
+we want.
 This `exit` argument, when called, will take you to the exited state of the program, when given a return value.
 Much like how
-in `C` we can return an integer at the end of the `main` procedure, and the caller of the C program can use that value however it wants.
+in C we can return an integer at the end of the `main` procedure, and the caller of the C program can use that value however it wants.

 The `compute` function is almost identical to one in a current programming language.
 The difference is that we have `return` as an argument now,
 a value.
 We call the `return` argument like a function, ***but they are different***. these values do not go back eventually like a function would.